apostrophecms/stagecoach/README.md

-# stagecoach: deploy and host multiple Node apps on your Linux servers
+# stagecoach: host multiple Node apps on your Linux servers

 Stagecoach is a framework for deploying node.js web applications and testing them on a staging server, then deploying them to production servers.
 It includes a complete mechanism for running many such node applications on a single staging or production server, restarting them gracefully on reboot, and accessing them at nice URLs without port numbers.